realraghavgupta/GaanaDownloader/Readme.md

 Gitter: https://gitter.im/PathriK/GaanaDownloader

 ## CHANGELOG:
+v1.3(13 May 2017):
+- Fixes #8: Some bugs croppeed up with previous fix.
+All good now
+- Fixes #11: Was an issue where Excel incorrectly interprets the TrackIds.
+Fixed by adding "'" before the trackids
+- Closes #15: This is a valid error as the same error comes up in the Gaana App/Web too.
+Contrary to the error message it is showing, I believe the tracks have not been made available yet

 v1.2(21 Mar 2017):
 - Fixed #8 : No buffer error when downloading all songs
 - Neater command output

 v1.1(24 Jan 2017):
 - Fixed #4 : Works in Linux now
 - Fixed #5 : Users can now select the Song download quality
 - Fixed #6 : Now the tool can convert songs that has been downloaded using external download managers

 v1.0:
 - Initial Release